 At 16, Adu is using his considerable fame to draw attention to the plight of children who haven’t managed to escape poverty the way he has, recording a Public Service Announcement for WFP in which he calls for support for the fight to end hunger, which kills a child every five seconds.

 After starring in more than 23 films and a number of popular television series, Hend Sabry is considered one of the most prominent actresses in the Arab world.
 She has won more than 20 international awards.

 The Tunisian Actress, who has been the face of cosmetics giant Garnier in the Middle East since 2009, started her career with the film “Les Silences Du Palais” in 1994.
 She acted in many Tunisian popular movies before moving to Egypt where she consolidated her successful career.

 Hend Sabry, who studied law and is in fact a syndicated lawyer, is also active in social and humanitarian work.
-She is a keen supporters of WFP’s fight against hunger in developing countries, especially in the Middle East region.
+She is a keen supporter of WFP’s fight against hunger in developing countries, especially in the Middle East region.

-She has worked closely with the World Food programme since 2009 and in that year she travelled to Syria and the occupied Palestinian territories.
+She has worked closely with the World Food Programme since 2009 and in that year she travelled to Syria and the occupied Palestinian territories.
 She visited people receiving food assistance from WFP to see the impact of the agency’s work on their lives.

 In September 2012, as fighting continued inside Syria, Hend Sabry travelled to Jordan near the Syrian border to spend time with Syrian refugees in the Zaatari camp.